shibing624/relext/README.md

 # Install

-- Requirements and Installation

-The project is based on transformers 4.4.2+, torch 1.6.0+ and Python 3.6+.
+The project is based on Python 3.6+.
 Then, simply do:

 ```